aurazelco/BINP29_MalariaCaseStudy/README.md

 # I have Hc instead of Ht because the names are Haemo..._clean
 nohup proteinortho6.pl ../10_allGeneMark/{Hc,Pb,Pc,Pf,Pk,Pv,Py,Tg}.faa &
 conda deactivate
-# how many orthologs we have?
+# how many orthologs we have in all species?
-grep -v '^#'  11_ProteinOrtho/myproject.proteinortho.tsv | wc -l
+cat 11_ProteinOrtho/myproject.proteinortho.tsv | grep '^8' | wc -l
-# 5126
+# 167
 ```

 #### BUSCO